marzhall/example-rabbit-knative-broker/README.md

 # Example Rabbit + Knative broker setup

-This repo intends to have a minimal set of steps to run in order to create a working example service that revieves and processes events from knative using a broker that's provided by rabbitmq.
+This repo intends to have a minimal set of steps to run in order to create a working example service that retrieves and processes events from knative using a broker that's provided by rabbitmq.

 It uses parts of both the [knative documentation](https://github.com/knative/docs/)